From making money to blogging to travelling the world on sponsored trips: this is how I fulfill my travel dreams as a blogger…

-I remember when I started travel blogging, one of the first blogs I wrote was about Saving Money For Traveling.
-I mean, they were still those early days of blogging when I was self-sponsoring every trip, and money remained a big problem.
-But time has changed now, and with it, my focus has changed too.
+I remember when I started blogging, one of the first blogs I wrote was about Saving Money For Traveling.
+I mean those were still the early days of my blogging stint and I was self-sponsoring every trip.
+Back then, money remained a big problem for me.
+But time has changed now, and with that, my focus has changed too.
 From saving money to travel, I now talk about making money from travel; budget travel tips have been taken over by fancy bucket lists.

-And well, not only have I quit budget backpacking and became more of a flashpacker than a backpacker, the ways how I thought I’ll make money from blogging, back in the days, have kind of changed their course too.
+And well, not only have I quit budget backpacking and started flashpacking, the ways how I thought I’ll make money from blogging, back in the days, have kind of changed their course too.

 For example, if I talk about a similar article that I wrote back in 2017 Blogging Workshops and Freelancing were my two biggest financial contributors, but not anymore.
 Though I still write freelance from time to time, other sources of (better) income have become important.

 So as I enter into 2020, and claim for 2018 being a great year for my blogging stint, the question arises: How do I make money from travel blogging at the moment, or better put — How I Fulfill My Travel Deams As a blogger.
 And If You’re Planning To Live Your Life In Similar Terms, How Can You Do That Too!

 If I talk about 2019, I visited 4 international destinations in total, including Germany, Laos, Singapore, and Indonesia, flying not only business class but staying at places that I could never afford — at least not so soon in life.
 And then there were those premium experiences like Skydiving in Germany or visiting a private island in Indonesia, that worth a fortune.